Skip to content

 PCMark 10 Full System Drive Benchmark Scores Bar Graph

-Benchmark Results: I would say WD Black SN850X is a much more capable Gen 4 NVMe SSD as compared to the Samsung 980 Pro.
+Benchmark Results: I would say the WD Black SN850X is a much more capable Gen 4 NVMe SSD as compared to the Samsung 980 Pro.
 But, endurance and price are one of the big factors here.
 We will talk about it below.

 ParameterSamsung 980 ProWD Black SN850X